-CTE is associated with concussion, but research shows that the disease can manifest in people who have suffered from lesser-grade head trauma.
-People who have experienced repeated “sub-concussive” impacts—or blows to the head that are serious, without concussion—are at risk of developing CTE.
+CTE is associated with concussion, but research shows that people who have suffered lesser-grade head trauma can also develop CTE.
+People who have experienced repeated “sub-concussive” impacts—severe blows to the head without concussion—are at risk of developing CTE.

-CTE is typically seen in athletes, soldiers who have served in combat and victims of ongoing domestic abuse.
-Muhammad Ali, Frank Gifford, and Brett Favre are among some of the many famous athletes with suspected cases of CTE by the medical community.
-Boxing, hockey, and football are all sports that are linked to higher rates of CTE.
+CTE brain injury is typically seen in athletes, soldiers who have served in combat, and victims of ongoing domestic abuse.
+Muhammad Ali, Frank Gifford, and Brett Favre are among the many famous athletes who experts suspect may have suffered CTE.
+Boxing, hockey, and football are all sports linked to high rates of CTE.

-For the most part, CTE can only be truly diagnosed after death using an autopsy.
-However, the medical community has made strides that may soon lead to the ability to diagnose CTE in living patients.
+For now, medical experts can only confirm CTE brain injury after death during autopsy.
+However, due to recent scientific discoveries, doctors may soon have a method to diagnose CTE in living patients.
 In September 2017, researchers identified a protein that may be a marker for CTE.
-The science is in its preliminary stages and therefore treatment protocols are non-existent.
-There is no cure for CTE and researchers are learning to understand the risk factors.
+The science is in its preliminary stages, and there is no existing treatment or CTE cure.

 You should always see your physician after a head injury.
-The symptoms of CTE are similar or the same as the symptoms for many other neurological conditions.
-If you experience any of the following symptoms after a single head injury or multiple incidents, see your doctor immediately.
+CTE disease symptoms are similar to symptoms of many other neurological conditions.
+If you experience any of the following symptoms after a single head injury or multiple incidents, see your doctor immediately:

 - Sudden, unexplained personality changes